wot-oss/tmc/docs/_pages/40-workflows.md

 ## Set Up a List of TM Repositories

-Most subcommands of `tmc` operate by default on the list of named repositories stored in its `config.json` file, unless a single one of them is selected by `--repository` flag or a local repository is defined by `--directory` flag.
-The default location of the `config.json` file is `~/.tm-catalog/`.
-If a `config.json` file is present in the current working directory, it takes precedence over the one in user home dir.
+Most subcommands of `tmc` operate by default on the list of named repositories stored in its `config.json` file, unless a single one of them is selected by `--repo` flag or a local repository is defined by `--directory` flag.
+The default location of the `config.json` file is `~/.tm-catalog`.
+You can override the default config directory with the `--config` flag.

 To view and modify the list of repositories in the config file, use command `repo` and its subcommands.
 For example:
 ```bash